 - Unclear position of a user in a scene

 - Useless first-person view

-- Overly schematic style that doesn’t give any context
+- The overly schematic style that doesn’t give any context

 I tried to come up with a series of templates that should help to draw more usable and helpful sketches.

 This is a good case of where context matters.
 With this template, you don’t need to think about scale or the controller itself; you just explore the options from the hand menu.

 On these templates, it’s easy to define the states of objects for different gestures.
 It can be a response of a clickable UI component or something more abstract, such as a reaction of the whole scene to gestures and positions of hands.

 These templates allow you to draw a scene around a user from different angles while making sure that everything will be on its proper place.

 ( ↖️ The top left view is from the front, ↙️ the bottom left view from the top, ↗️the top right from the side, and ↘️ the bottom right is a perspective to show overall composition).

 This is a great way to draw complex 3D objects and compositions that can be used for VR in the same way as for AR.
 There are two types of grid: dimetric and isometric.
 You don’t need to worry about names; just choose what view is more suitable for your case.